 operative game, there should be no bad blood among the family. . . well until someone discards a '5'. . .

-It's straight up simplicity with a small element of bluffing/deduction that could literally be played in your cramped seats on the airplane.
+It's straight-up simplicity with a small element of bluffing/deduction that could literally be played in your cramped seats on the aeroplane.
 Draw a card, play a card, carry on, how easy is that?
 Pick any version your kids like, be it Adventure Time, Batman or Lord of the Rings.

-The Premium versions look the business and are still portable so you can consider these as well, but you'll be paying for them so bare that in mind.
+The Premium versions look the business and are still portable so you can consider these as well, but you'll be paying for them so bear that in mind.